joshirohit100/d8moduledevelopment_ppt/README.md

 To see the presentation -

-1. Just clone this repo on local
+1. Just clone this repo on local.
 2. Hit index.html on browser.
-3. Enjoy
+3. Enjoy.